httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 Scheme:

-: The scheme that is part of the origin for this request.
+: The scheme for this request, encoded using the format of the scheme portion of a URI as defined in {{Section 3.1 of !URI=RFC3986}}.

 Host:

-: The host that is part of the origin for this request.
+: The host for this request, encoded using the format of the host portion of a URI as defined in {{Section 3.2.2 of URI}}.

 Port:

-: The port that is part of the origin for this request.
+: The port for this request.

 Realm: